 - Possible visits to London to support VISA requirements, US Embassy visits etc and

 - Meetings with Mentors to enable wider support and planning

 The scholarship envisages the successful scholar, on their return, being able to engage with Nottinghamshire County Council and a number of partners at the local, regional and national levels to develop a series of events and projects which commemorate the arrival of the Mayflower Pilgrims in America in 1620.
 The successful candidate must be available to commit to participating in an event in November 2020 (date and location within Nottinghamshire to be confirmed) when the product will be shared with an invited audience of partners, residents and visitors.

 Options to re-produce the Scholar’s product by the Scholarship and County Council as a wider engagement tool (via written report/film/audio/other) should be afforded and all products must carry the Scholarship and Council’s logo but will remain the property of the scholar.

 For all individuals wishing to participate, adequate consideration should be given to the commitment required and all applicants are recommended to take the opportunity to discuss expectations at the drop-in events or via email to firstname.lastname@example.org.
-Every effort will be made to be flexible but the quality and inputs and product of the Scholarship cannot be compromised.

 Applicants need to produce at outline plan of how they would spend their time in the States and complete the online application form from the button below.